Apple Clips: Creating Videos Will Now Be A Cakewalk

 Apple Swift Playground to learn coding

 Another app that is making waves among youngsters is Swift Playgrounds, a revolutionary app for iPad that helps students learn to code.
-According to the Apple press release, the app is available in five languages including Simplified Chinese, Japanese, French, German and Latin American Spanish.
+According to the Apple press release, the app is available in five languages including Simplified Chinese, Japanese, French, German, and Latin American Spanish.

 Designed to make learning and experimenting with real code interactive and fun, Swift Playgrounds is perfect for students and beginners to explore working with Swift.